cisagov/ScubaGear/baselines/defender.md

 > This document is marked TLP:CLEAR.
 Recipients may share this information without restriction.
 Information is subject to standard copyright rules.
 For more information on the Traffic Light Protocol, see https://www.cisa.gov/tlp.

 ## License Compliance and Copyright
-Portions of this document are adapted from documents in Microsoft’s [M365](https://github.com/MicrosoftDocs/microsoft-365-docs/blob/public/LICENSE) and [Azure](https://github.com/MicrosoftDocs/azure-docs/blob/main/LICENSE) GitHub repositories.
+Portions of this document are adapted from documents in Microsoft's [M365](https://github.com/MicrosoftDocs/microsoft-365-docs/blob/public/LICENSE) and [Azure](https://github.com/MicrosoftDocs/azure-docs/blob/main/LICENSE) GitHub repositories.
 The respective documents are subject to copyright and are adapted under the terms of the Creative Commons Attribution 4.0 International license.
 Sources are linked throughout this document.
 The United States government has adapted selections of these documents to develop innovative and scalable configuration standards to strengthen the security of widely used cloud-based software services.

 ## Assumptions
 The agency has identified a set of user accounts that are considered sensitive accounts.
 See [Key Terminology](#key-terminology) for a detailed description of sensitive accounts.